Grain Valley boys basketball coach Andy Herbert saw his players panic early Tuesday night against visiting Fort Osage.

 The Eagles pushed their lead to double digits during the fourth quarter only to watch the Indians make it a single-digit margin again.
 Brian Starr, who led Fort Osage with 17 points, sank a late bucket force Grain Valley to win it at the line during the final minute.

-Page 2 of 2 - But clutch foul shooting wasn’t the only reason Grain Valley won.
+But clutch foul shooting wasn’t the only reason Grain Valley won.

 “We just relaxed,” Jordan Mahurin said.
 “We didn’t turn the ball over.
 We took good shots.
 We were patient with the ball.”